 Whether it’s plugins or any other services that they offer, you can purchase them with Splice credits.
 There are four pricing models for buying these credits, going from $7.99 per month up to $139.99 per year.

 At the moment, there are 27 plugins and DAWs to choose from.
 The list includes Ozone 9 Advanced compressor and EQ, Serum synth, Punchbox distortion and synth, and others.
+Some of these made our best vst synth list for 2020.

 Check out the full list here: